sheikjerbouti/nautilus/README.md

 # nautilus
-Minimal command line interface "kubectl kike" for interacting with Kubernetes clusters.
+Minimal command line interface "kubectl like" for interacting with Kubernetes clusters.